Uneven earnings season providing little fuel for volatile U.S. stock market - NewsBreak

 Uneven earnings season providing little fuel for volatile U.S. stock market

-NEW YORK, May 2 (Reuters) - Mixed financial results from U.S. megacap companies are dampening an otherwise better-than-expected first-quarter earnings season and so far failing to fuel stock performance in the face of U.S. Federal Reserve monetary tightening.
+NEW YORK (Reuters) - Mixed financial results from U.S. megacap companies are dampening an otherwise better-than-expected first-quarter earnings season and so far failing to fuel stock performance in the face of U.S. Federal Reserve monetary tightening.

-A busy week of earnings that saw big swings in the equity market was capped off on Friday by a disappointing report from Amazon (AMZN.O), whose shares tumbled 14% and dragged the S&P 500 down 3.6% on the day.
-The e-commerce giant delivered a disappointing quarter and outlook, swamped by higher costs to run its warehouses and deliver packages to customers. read more
+A busy week of earnings that saw big swings in the equity market was capped off on Friday by a disappointing report from Amazon, whose shares tumbled 14% and dragged the S&P 500 down 3.6% on the day.
+The e-commerce giant delivered a disappointing quarter and outlook, swamped by higher costs to run its warehouses and deliver packages to customers.

 “The reports from Q1 have for the most part come in better than expected although some megacaps have disappointed, and I think those disappointments have acted as an overhang to the market,” said Robert Pavlik, senior portfolio manager at Dakota Wealth in Fairfield, Connecticut.